 Abandoned cart software may help you enhance your business conversion rates if you constantly deal with them.
-This kind of software is provided for free as part of the shop functionality by several e-commerce platforms, like BigCommerce.
+This kind of software is provided for free as part of the shop functionality by several e-commerce platforms, like BigCommerce and Etsy.
 Every firm will experience this software’s success differently, but there is no denying that it can benefit eCommerce shops that employ it.

 Ensure Safety to Earn the Trust